The Napa Wine Project

 The 2017 Piña Cellars Napa Valley Rutherford Cabernet Sauvignon Firehouse Vineyard is dark ruby in color; the aromatics are sweetly fruited, opulent and expressive including of blackberry, black currant, boysenberry and dark plum along with light notes of fresh peppercorn and a meaty nuance.
 Savory across the palate this bottling delivers bright acidity, along with flavors of dark plum, bramble, dried tobacco leaf notes and crushed black peppercorn.
 The tannins are earthy and dark, with a noticeable but short-lasting grip.
 Our first thoughts on pairing this wine were with a dry-rub tri-tip and a warm summer night – straight off of a BBQ.

-The 2013 Piña Cellars Napa Valley Wolff Vineyard Yountville Cabernet Sauvignon is the softest of the wines we tried – shows notes of blackberry and boysenberry complemented by some wood spice characteristics on the bouquet along with earthy aromatics.
-For a robust vintage, this wine is quite approachable in its youth – there are layers of flavor along with fairly supple gravely type tannins anchoring a long finish.
+The 2013 Piña Cellars Napa Valley Wolff Vineyard Yountville Cabernet Sauvignon is the softest of the Piña wines we have tried over the years.
+The bouquet reveals aromas of blackberry and boysenberry complemented by wood spice characteristics and earthy aromatics.
+For a robust vintage, this wine is quite approachable in its youth.
+It offers layers of flavor along with fairly supple and lightly gravely tannins anchoring an extended finish.
+And its textural supple quality is somewhat surprising considering this vintage in Napa Valley tended to produce robust edgy tannins in their youth.

-In contrast is the 2013 Piña Napa Valley Firehouse Vineyard Rutherford Cabernet Sauvignon – shows lots of fruit on the bouquet – mostly darker fruit in its aromatic presentation – including blackberry, plum and dark cherry.
-Well layered, with big texture this is a wine that continues to show its power throughout a very long finish.
+The 2013 Piña Napa Valley Firehouse Vineyard Rutherford Cabernet Sauvignon is deep ruby in color; the nose offers loads of fruit; it is mostly darker fruit including blackberry, plum and dark cherry.
+Well layered, with grippy texture, this wine continues to show its power throughout a very long finish.
 Robust, course and gripping tannins linger for quite some time.
-The wine is also a bit savory with a dust quality on the palate along with decent acidity.
-After trying this wine, the first words that came to mind were “this is a Texas wine” ideal for those who prefer their Napa Cabs big and bold – preferably with a well marbled steak.
+The wine is also a bit savory with a dusty quality on the palate along with bright acidity.
+After trying this wine, the first words that came to mind were, “this is a Texas wine”, ideal for those who prefer their Napa Cabs big and bold and preferably with a well marbled steak.

-A couple highlights from older tastings include the 2005 Piña Napa Valley Buckeye Vineyard Howell Mountain Cabernet Sauvignon.
-This wine has wonderful earthy aromas, almost dusty.
-The palate is rich yet refined and is extremely well balanced with notes of blackberry and chocolate towards the long finish which is also slightly smoky with just a touch of toasted oak.
+The 2005 Piña Napa Valley Buckeye Vineyard Howell Mountain Cabernet Sauvignon.
+This wine has wonderful earthy aromas, which smell almost dusty.
+The palate is rich, yet refined and is extremely well balanced with flavors of blackberry and chocolate, especially noticeable on the long finish.
+Lingers with a smoked cedar and toasted oak character.
 The wines from their Oakville, Rutherford and Yountville vineyards are produced in quantities of typically no more than several hundred cases each vintage while the D’Adamo vineyard tends to be their highest production Cabernet Sauvignon.

-They also make a vintage Cabernet Sauvignon based port-style wine (not every year) – as it says on the bottle this wine is meant to be “an after-dinner Cabernet.
+Piña also produces a vintage Cabernet Sauvignon based port-style wine (not every year); as it says on the bottle this wine is meant to be “an after-dinner Cabernet.
 It is sweet but not overly so.

 —